What is eOrganic, and How Can Partnering with eOrganic Benefit My Project?

 eOrganic will support the project with technical support and peer and NOP compliance review for the publication of:

-• 8 short (1-3 minute) videos on farm or research strategies/tools to be embedded into websites, case studies and articles (eOrganic trains project staff in video capture; eOrganic staff edit, transcribe, manage review, and publish to YouTube)
+- a 3-5 minute informative how-to video on farming or research practices to be made in the first and second project years to be embedded into websites and articles (eOrganic provides training materials for video capture; eOrganic staff edit, transcribe, manage review, and publish to YouTube).

-eOrganic will evaluate the quality and utility of webinars immediately following the webinar, and the impact of the webinar on participant practices and understanding in the winter following webinar deliver. eOrganic will evaluate the quality and utility of the rest of the project content in the last year of the project.
+eOrganic will evaluate the quality and utility of webinars immediately following the webinar, and the impact of the webinar on participant practices and understanding in the winter following webinar delivery.

 (See end of document for model subaward budget narrative)